Chapter 4 Unbroken Stare

 Beautiful.

-I remembered hearing stories about female lycan warriors.
-There were fewer of them, but they fought alongside the men without hesitation.
+There were fewer of them, but they fought beside the men without hesitation.

-Even I barely reached his shoulder.
+Even Irene barely reached his shoulder.

-My thoughts were too heavy for curiosity tonight.
+Her thoughts were too heavy for curiosity tonight.

-The noise became overwhelming fast.
+The noise quickly became overwhelming.

 Too many voices.